BAK2K3/CIRPG/README.md

 #### Character Select

-When a user is creating a character, visual effects have been implemented in order to produce responsive feedback to a user’s inputs, and to aid a user’s understanding of how to interact with this page.
+When a user is selecting a character, visual effects have been implemented in order to produce responsive feedback to a user’s inputs, and to aid a user’s understanding of how to interact with this page.